It doesn’t mean that a person is creative just because they’re creating.

-After an individual produces something, it will not be considered “creative” until it has been examined and acknowledged as new and valuable by the other members of “the field”.
-If accepted it is deemed creative and incorporated in the “domain”.
+After an individual produces something, it will not be considered “creative” until it has been examined and acknowledged as new and valuable by other members of “the field”.
+If accepted, it is deemed creative and incorporated in the “domain”.

 So, after we create something we need to share it to get it validated and confirmed by ‘the field’, i.e. other creators.
 And then we will know if it’s creative or not!

 Sure, this is an objective thing – taste comes in many flavours – but there are also collective values and universal aesthetics which must be considered.

 We could also see this as real creativity and false creativity.
 Real creativity is deemed creative by the field, while false creativity is something deemed rubbish or perhaps yet to go through the process of examination by the field.
 And sometimes fields in future generations revisit creativity which was earlier deemed false, but is now introduced into the domain and considered real.
 And unfortunately the creator is often dead when this happens.

 Historically, the problem was that the quality of the ‘field’ decided the quality of the creative output.
 But this is changing.
 The beauty of the internet is that the field is no longer geographically restricted to a city or village where artists and their patrons hang out.
 With today’s platforms for creators such as Instagram, Soundcloud, Etsy, Youtube and WordPress, the field is now global and everyone in the world with access to an internet connection can be an assessor in the field.
 And this is awesome as it will be easier to separate real from false creativity.